 “I appreciated all the reminders that people want to be able to use the information in articles to help their communities and improve their lives,” wrote our Housing and Homelessness Reporter Natalie Orenstein.
 “So I plan to include more resource lists, contact info for elected officials and organizations we mention, and coverage of how people can get involved with the issues we write about.”

 “Our one-on-one interactions with advisors have further convinced me how important it is to be walking around different parts of Oakland and start conversations with people, even if it’s not for a particular story,” said our Small Business Reporter, Ricky Rodas “Those personal interactions will help us understand how we should approach each article with compassion and mindfulness.”

 The Oaklandside’s Mission Metrics initiative was also recently recognized by the nonprofit Current as a finalist in their Local That Works competition, which “spotlights innovative, community-focused media initiatives that expand, engage, diversify, serve local audiences and create civic value.”
 Read more.

 Did OPD violate its own policies against protesters?
-We investigated (Honorable Mention, Best Investigative Journalism Award)
+We investigated (Honorable Mention, INN, Best Investigative Journalism Award)